 Acquisitions play a key role in ALTANA’s long-term value creation.
 In recent years, we have continually advanced the Group strategically due to acquisitions.
 At the same time, we cleansed our portfolio of those activities that did not develop in line with our strategic objectives and did not promise to create value for the Group in the long term.

 In the future, we intend to continue to boost our growth by acquiring businesses and activities.
 This is an essential prerequisite for us to achieve our strategic growth targets.
 Should opportunities arise in the future that exceed our expectations, this can help us strengthen our market positions and open up new market segments.
 This can also have a positive impact on the achievement of our strategic goals.

 The ALTANA Group is decentralized to a large extent.
 Still, in some areas of the value-creation chain and in certain management functions, central units support the divisions and play a coordinating role or provide shared platforms.
 To the extent that we manage to push forward the networks within the Group more strongly than expected, this may spawn further potential to improve efficiency.

 The Management Board’s Overall Statement on the Anticipated Development of the Group Including Its Overall View of the Risk and Opportunity Situation

-Overall, we have not found any risks that could endanger the continued existence of the company.
+Overall, we have not found any risks that could endanger the continued existence of the Group.
 The risks we face are set against opportunities that could enable us to achieve sales and earnings performance surpassing our forecasts.